 - Headhunting was practiced by Allied soldiers in WWII (particularly American ones on the Pacific front), much to the horror of the White House.
 It happened again to a smaller extent in Vietnam.
 Nowadays US military regulations and federal law prohibit soldiers from keeping human remains.

-- Taking weapons from dead enemies was also relatively common, both as trophies (Lugers taken from German officers) and for more practical reasons (British soldiers would take German MP40s over their own Stens, since the Sten took the same ammo as the MP40, but were much less reliable).
+- Taking weapons from dead enemies was also relatively common, both as trophies (Lugers taken from German officers) and for more practical reasons (British soldiers would take German MP40s over their own Stens, since the Sten took the same ammo as the MP40note , but were much less reliable).
+Note that this prevalence of this practice means that abandoned weapons are also commonly used as bait for Booby Traps.

 - Standards and artillery pieces have long been a traditional battle trophy.
 A regiment used to be considered shamed if it lost its standard.